-Our named executive officers did not participate in, or otherwise receive any benefits under, any pension, retirement or deferred compensation plan sponsored by us during 2018 other than our 401(k) plan described below.
+Our named executive officers did not participate in, or otherwise receive any benefits under, any pension, retirement or deferred compensation plan sponsored by us during 2022 other than our 401(k) plan described below.
 Our named executive officers were eligible to participate in our employee benefits, including health insurance and group life insurance benefits, on the same basis as our other employees.
 We maintain a 401(k) plan intended to qualify as a tax-qualified plan under Section 401 of the Code, which our named executive officers are eligible to participate in on the same basis as our other employees.
-We provide an automatic matching contribution of \$0.50 per \$1.00 of employee contribution in the 401(k) plan up to a maximum of 4% of employee deferral.
-We generally do not provide perquisites or personal benefits, and we did not provide any perquisites or personal benefits to our named executive officers in 2018.
+Until December 31, 2019, we provided an automatic matching contribution of \$0.50 per \$1.00 of employee contribution in the 401(k) plan up to a maximum of 4% of employee deferral.
+Effective January 1, 2020, participants may elect to make both pre- and post-tax contributions to their accounts in the 401(k) plan, and we match 100% of those contributions up to 4% of employee deferral.
+We generally do not provide perquisites or personal benefits, and we did not provide any perquisites or personal benefits to our named executive officers in 2022 other than those provided to all employees.